Great Summer Fairs and Festivals for Long Island Families

 It's more than just a music fair: Kidzone at the Great South Bay Music Festival offers activities for the entire family.
 Photo courtesy of the Great South Bay Music Festival

 Great South Bay Music Festival – Patchogue

 This four-day music festival features more than 60 performers on four stages, including a Kidzone with educational activities.
 Known for its family-friendly vibe, this festival offers music, entertainment, shopping, and food for all ages.
 On Sunday, July 15, enjoy a performance by Disney's Imagination Movers.
 Tickets start at $35 per person for one day.

 Support the fire department and have fun.
 Enjoy five days of amusement rides, concerts, parades, and fireworks.
 Admission is FREE and ride bracelets can be purchased for $30.

 Annual Summer Art and Craft Festival at Deepwells – St. James

 Shop at more than 100 local artisan vendors in a beautiful country setting at Deepwells Farm.
 Enjoy craft demonstrations, music, kids’ activities, and plenty of food.
 Admission is FREE.

 Family Fun Day – Stony Brook

-The Long Island Museum of American Art opens its doors for a day of family activities.
-View the museum's exhibits, do a nature-themed craft, enjoy refreshments, and visit with a special guest from the Guide Dog Foundation.
+The Long Island Museum opens its doors for a day of family activities.
+View the museum's exhibits, do a nature-themed craft, enjoy refreshments, and live musical performances.
 Admission is FREE.